Physician Health Professional Shortage Area Bonuses

 Health Professional Shortage Area (HPSA) Designations

-MMA Section 413(b) required CMS to revise some of the policies that address HPSA bonus payments.
-Section 1833(m) of the Social Security Act provides bonus payments for physicians who furnish medical care services in geographic areas that are designated by the HRSA as primary medical care HPSAs under section 332 (a)(1)(A) of the Public Health Service (PHS) Act.
-In addition, for claims with dates of service on or after July 1, 2004, psychiatrists (provider specialty 26) furnishing services in mental health HPSAs are also eligible to receive bonus payments.
-If a zip code falls within both a primary care and mental health HPSA, only one bonus will be paid on the service.
+Section 413(b) of the Medicare Modernization Act (MMA) required CMS to revise some of the policies for the HPSA bonus payments.
+Section 1833(m) of the Social Security Act provides bonus payments for physicians who furnish medical services in geographic areas that are designated by the Health Resources & Services Administration (HRSA) as primary medical care HPSAs under section 332 (a)(1)(A) of the Public Health Service (PHS) Act.
+In addition, for claims with dates of service on or after July 1, 2004, psychiatrists furnishing services in mental health HPSAs are also eligible to receive bonus payments.
+If a ZIP code falls within both a geographic primary care and geographic mental health HPSA, only one bonus will be paid on the service.

 Effective January 1, 2005, a modifier no longer has to be included on claims to receive the HPSA bonus payment, which will be paid automatically, if services are provided in ZIP code areas that either:

 - Fall entirely in a county designated as a full-county HPSA; or

 - Fall entirely within the county, through a United States Postal Service (USPS) determination of dominance; or

 - Fall entirely within a partial county HPSA.

 However, if services are provided in ZIP code areas that do not fall entirely within a full county HPSA or partial county HPSA, the AQ modifier must be entered on the claim to receive the bonus.

 The following are the specific instances in which a modifier must be entered:

 - When services are provided in ZIP code areas that do not fall entirely within a designated full county HPSA bonus area;